1957 United States Senate elections: Texas

 One-term Democrat Price Daniel resigned January 14, 1957 to become Governor of Texas.
 Daniel appointed Democrat William A. Blakley January 15, 1957.

-In 1956, Allan Shivers opted not to run for a fourth term as Governor of Texas; Senator Price Daniel, as a sitting U.S. Senator was elected Governor of Texas.

-Like his gubernatorial predecessor Allan Shivers and Daniel, Blakley was an "Eisenhower Democrat" who had supported Dwight Eisenhower over the national Democratic Party candidate Adlai Stevenson in 1952 and 1956.
+Blakley was an "Eisenhower Democrat" who had supported Dwight Eisenhower over the national Democratic Party candidate Adlai Stevenson in 1952 and 1956.
+He was initially mum about which party he would caucus with when he joined the Senate, but he announced he was remaining a Democrat when he was sworn in, allowing Democrats to maintain their majority in the narrowly-divided Senate.

-Blakley, who had gained prominence in Texas politics for his business successes was, at the time, building a $125 million shopping center and a 1,000-room hotel in Dallas.
-Governor Shivers, who had been considering appointing a Republican candidate to the Senate seat, instead named Blakley to the United States Senate pending a special election for the seat.

 Pressured by the Democratic Party in the interests of cooling tensions from the gubernatorial election, Blakley did not seek the remaining term as senator.
-He hence served for fewer than four months from January 15 to April 28.
+He served for fewer than four months from January 15 to April 28.
 Ralph Yarborough succeeded him in the special election, winning with a plurality of the vote when the conservatives divided three ways.

-Thereafter, Texas law was changed to require a runoff between the two leading candidates in a special election if no one had a majority in the first round).
+After the election, Texas law was changed to require a runoff between the two leading candidates in a special election if no candidate won a majority of the vote in the first round.
 Blakley left the Senate saying "I shall go back to my boots and saddle and ride toward the Western sunset."

 Yarborough would be re-elected in 1958 and again in 1964.